build-boxes/webnode/tf-proxmox-winServer2025/README.md

 # WinServer2025 - Template - Notes
-Proxmox can store KVM VM images and LXC VM Images (CT templates) as template for quick deployment.
+Proxmox can store KVM VM images and LXC Container Images (CT templates) as template for quick deployment.
 LXC VMs share kernel with the Proxmox host, so only Linux is a possibility.

 ## WinServer2025 - Minimum Requirements
 - Disk size - 32GB